-Setting up a charity teamSetting up a fundraising team is a great way to build a sense of community for all your supporters in the event.
-Once you’ve created your charity team, make sure you invite anyone supporting you in the event to join.
-Need help setting up a charity team? download our guide here.
+Setting up a fundraising teamSetting up a fundraising team is a great way to build a sense of community for all your supporters in the event.
+Once you’ve created your fundraising team, make sure you invite anyone supporting you in the event to join.
+Need help setting up a fundraising team? download our guide here.

 - Major Community Event Fundraising Guide

 - Email templates to engage your supporters to fundraise for you.

 - Bridge to Brisbane Charity Briefing 2019 Presentation